Datron 4910 series DC voltage reference repair

 Using Datron 4910 for external calibration transfers

-One of great features that Datron 4910/4911/4912 DC Voltage standards have is transport mode for long battery life.
+One of very useful features that Datron 4910/4911/4912 DC Voltage standards have is transport mode to extend battery life to a week.
 In this transit mode each cell maintain power to LTZ1000 oven and zener circuits, temperature setpoint circuits and health monitoring, while all PWMDACs and digital circuitry is turned off to preserve battery capacity.

 With fresh fully charged batteries this mode would let Datron 4910 survive at least 168 hours (7 days) making it suitable for international shipping for long-distance precise ppm voltage transfers.
 Or it can be used for local transport with plenty of safety margin for battery power.
 If ambient temperature drops to 0 °C then battery expected life reduced to 100 hours which is still much longer than any other commercial DC voltage standard on the market.
 In normal mode with fully powered up outputs 4910 maintains battery life at least 8 hours.